When some idea or other becomes a

 not the condition of South

-We must never forget South Africa is
+We must never forget South Africa

 The ANC cannot indulge any major